Italy gridlock deepens as Europe watches nervously

 European capitals remained nervous however amid fears Italy could turn back the clock on reforms following an election that has been seen as crucial for the future of the eurozone.

-Meanwhile Italian President Giorgio Napolitano cancelled planned talks with the man bidding to unseat German Chancellor Angela Merkel after he called two Italian political players "clowns."
+Italian President Giorgio Napolitano cancelled planned talks with the man bidding to unseat German Chancellor Angela Merkel, Peer Steinbrueck, after he referred to both Berlusconi and Grillo as "clowns".

-Commenting on the inconclusive vote in Italy, Peer Steinbrueck said late Tuesday he was "downright appalled that two clowns won" -- a reference to the big votes won by showman Grillo and scandal-tainted ex-premier Berlusconi.
+Commenting on the inconclusive vote in Italy, Steinbrueck said late Tuesday he was "downright appalled that two clowns won" -- a reference to the two political leaders' strong showing in the election.

-German government officials such as Foreign Minister Guido Westerwelle have called on Italy to continue on the path of reform pursued by outgoing Prime Minister Mario Monti that led to improved confidence in the financial markets.
+German politicians have urged Italy to stick with the reform programme pursued by outgoing Prime Minister Mario Monti, which, while unpopular in Italy, did improve confidence in the financial markets.

-Moody's credit ratings agency warned it might downgrade Italy, saying the vote result "increases the risk of political paralysis and prolongs political uncertainty".
+Moody's credit ratings agency meanwhile warned it might downgrade Italy, saying the vote result "increases the risk of political paralysis and prolongs political uncertainty.

-The ratings agency added: "This week’s elections have implications well beyond Italy itself and are, indirectly, credit-negative for other pressured euro area sovereigns."
+"This week's elections have implications well beyond Italy itself and are, indirectly, credit-negative for other pressured euro area sovereigns," it added.

 The PD-led coalition took the lower house of parliament but no party won a majority in the upper house and support in both chambers is needed in order for a government to be formed.